How F8 helps with Gut and Digestion Issues

 What Are Common Digestive Issues?

-Symptoms can span every organ system causing conditions related to the neurological system, cardiovascular system, hormone producing glands, digestive track, metabolism, skeletal system & more.
+Symptoms can span every organ system causing conditions related to the neurological system, cardiovascular system, hormone-producing glands, digestive tract, metabolism, skeletal system, and more.

 What Are The Symptoms of a Bad Digestive System?

 The most common signs of a bad digestive system are an upset stomach which can involve bloating, gas, diarrhea, constipation, and even heartburn.

 We have had several patients who had to alter their lifestyle because they had to go to the bathroom 20 times a day.
 A few months into treatment they were looking for a new job because their issues had been reversed.